 The Company has been in the past, and continues to be, subject to various product liability lawsuits, product recalls and requirements to issue field corrections related to its products due to manufacturing deficiencies, labeling errors or other safety or regulatory reasons.
-In July 2014, the Company announced the initiation of a voluntary global recall of its Flexi-Seal®

-CONTROL Fecal Management System as a result of the potential risk of harm associated with inconsistent performance of the product and certain related regulatory issues.
+In July 2014, the Company announced the initiation of a voluntary global recall of its Flexi-Seal® CONTROL Fecal Management System as a result of the potential risk of harm associated with inconsistent performance of the product and certain related regulatory issues.
 The FDA classified this recall as a Class I recall, reflecting a determination that exposure to the device carries a reasonable probability of serious adverse health consequences, including death.
-The Company is working to finalize completion of all actions committed to the FDA in connection with the recall and have requested that the FDA formally close the recall.
-The Company is awaiting a response from the FDA.
+The Company received notification dated September 23, 2015 from the FDA that the recall was closed.
 In 2014, the Company recorded expenses associated with this recall of \$6.0 million in cost of goods sold in the Consolidated Statements of Operations.
 In October 2014, the Company became aware of an issue with its NicoFix Securement device and decided to carry out a voluntary recall of affected lots which is currently underway.
+The Company does not expect the costs associated with this recall to be significant.

 The circumstances that lead to recalls and other field actions, as well as similar occurrences in the future, may be the subject of product liability claims due to allegations that use of the Company's products resulted in adverse health consequences.
 For example, in June 2013, Medtronic MiniMed, Inc. ("Medtronic"), issued a recall of certain infusion sets, including the Quick-Set® and Silhouette® infusion sets, which include P-Cap connectors designed by Medtronic and manufactured for Medtronic by Unomedical A/S for use with Medtronic insulin infusion pumps in diabetes care.
 Medtronic issued this recall due to a potential safety issue that can occur if insulin or other fluids come in contact with the inside of the tubing/P-Cap connector.
 This recall has resulted in new pending or threatened litigation against various Unomedical and ConvaTec entities (the latter of which had no involvement in the manufacture or sale of infusion sets).
 These lawsuits allege that the infusion sets are defective and have caused injuries or death to various plaintiffs.
 All of these cases also include claims against Medtronic, and allegations that their insulin pumps (which Unomedical does not make or sell) are defective.
-To the best of the Company's knowledge, as of May 11, 2015, approximately 11 product liability lawsuits had been filed.
+To the best of the Company's knowledge, as of this report date, approximately 17 product liability lawsuits had been filed.
 ConvaTec has sent a demand to Medtronic seeking indemnification for these lawsuits consistent with the terms of the agreements between them.
 To date, Medtronic has rejected this demand.
 The Company also carries product liability insurance, subject to a self-insured retention, and has notified the insurance carrier about these lawsuits.
-The lawsuits are all in their infancy, and at this stage the Company is unable to predict the likelihood of an unfavorable outcome or estimate any potential loss.
+The lawsuits are all in their early stages, and at this point the Company is unable to predict the likelihood of an unfavorable outcome or estimate any potential loss.